IBM/continuous-learning-with-watson-ml-and-db2/README.md

 * When the evaluation is completed we can see where the threshold value lies for this new feedback data.
 ![](doc/source/images/evaluation_completion.png)

-* You can also see list of evaluations that has been completed and see how the model has been continuously learning
+* You can also see the list of evaluations that have been completed and see how the model has been continuously learning
 ![](doc/source/images/evaluation_completion-1.png)
 * You can upload new feedback data repeatedly from the provided data [Chicago building inspection data by month 2017](building_inspection_data_by_month_2017.zip) so that the model continuously learns.